damc/simple-algs/readme.md

 # Examples of usage

-The idea of the project is to make possible like below:
+The idea of the project is to make possible something like that:

 ``` python
 from simple_algs.automation import function_from_examples